 Did you use your string trimmer to try and manually edge the lawn?
 Were you happy with the result or didn’t turn out so well?
 There’s always a difference if you use the right tool for the job.
 For a clean and tidy border, the edging tool would give probably give the better results.

 A manual lawn edger is designed to create edges where the lawn meets the driveway, sidewalk, flowerbed, or path.
 The string trimmer maintains the edge created by the lawn edger.
+We’ve got a guide on how to use an edger effectively.

 Low maintenance grass that doesn’t make lots of runners could be trimmed with a string trimmer.
 Grass that sends out runners does need a more robust tool to create neat borderlines.